Scaling of the geomagnetic secular variation time scales: The spectra and

 \subsection{The magnetic energy spectrum $F(l,r)$}

 \FF{fig:Fl_r} plots the magnetic energy spectrum $F(l,r)$ at different $r$.

-We already know from \Fig{fig:dtBr_Fl} that $F(l,r)$ is flat for the large-scale modes (excluding $l=1$) at $r=\rout$.
-Here we see that the large-scale modes remain fairly flat in the interior.
-At the small scales, as shown in \Fig{fig:F_hi}(a), $F$ can be very well approximated by an exponential modified by a power law for the whole domain.
+We already know from \Fig{fig:dtBr_Fl} that $F(l,r)$ is flat for the small-$l$ modes (excluding $l=1$) at $r=\rout$.
+Here we see that the \mbox{small-$l$} modes remain fairly flat in the interior.
+For large $l$, as shown in \Fig{fig:F_hi}(a), $F$ can be very well approximated by an exponential modified by a power law for the whole domain.
 We thus conclude that for $ \rin \ll r \leqslant \rout$,

-We find that $\beta_1<0$, so $F$ decays slightly faster than an exponential at the small scales.
-Importantly, we do not see any abrupt change of behaviour in $F$ near the CMB.
+We find that $\beta_1<0$, so $F$ decays slightly faster than an exponential at large $l$.
+The exact shape of $F$ is of secondary importance here.
+The key point is that there is no abrupt change in the scaling of $F$ with $l$ near the CMB.